sunshah/data_science/README.md

         $ git add .
         # Commit files
         $ git commit -m "<message>"
+        # Push local branch to remote
+        $ git push -u origin <branch>
     Commit the staged snapshot regularly.
-Instead of launching a text editor, use `<message>` as a description of this commit.
+Instead of launching a text editor, you can use `<message>` as a description of this commit.
-3.
+3. Checkout and pull from master branch:

+        $ git checkout master
+        $ git pull origin master
+4. Merge your changes and push:

+        # Merge <branch> INTO master
+        $ git merge <branch>
+    The changes from the `<branch>` are now merged into your `master` brach.
+Push your changes to the remote master branch:

+        # Push the local master to the remote master
+        $ git push origin master

 ## Editing your .bashrc
 The `.bashrc` is a file which is called by bash on each start of a new interactive shell.
 The file can be used to setup the environment, export variables, create aliases and functions and more: